deficollective/defiscan/src/content/protocols/morpho.md

 # Governance

-## Permission Owners & Security Council
+## External Permission Owners & Security Council

 Permissioned functions in the Morpho protocol and `MORPHO` token contract are controlled by the `morpho.eth` multisig.
 This multisig does not meet our _Security Council_ requirements as shown in the table below.
 The `MorphoRewards` multisig oversees the computation and distribution of `MORPHO` rewards.